The Trinity Coalition is dedicated to improving the Trinity River, its parks and forests, as one of the most valued

 After paddling a few rivers across the nation, including several trips to the Boundary Water Canoe Area, Dale began paddling close to home on the Elm Fork of the Trinity River.
 Awed by the natural beauty of the fast-moving water, mature tree-lined banks and abundant wildlife, Dale was surprised at how very few paddlers were on the Trinity River.
 For eight years, Dale paddled every segment and visited every launch site along the Upper Trinity River, researching, documenting and piecing together a continuous 130-mile paddling trail spanning nine cities and three counties.

-In 2018, Dale teamed up with entrepreneur and investor, Steve Smith to encourage local municipalities to add more river access locations.
+In 2018, Dale, along with Alex Dubovsky, teamed up with entrepreneur and investor, Steve Smith to encourage local municipalities to add more river access locations.
 More access locations made the paddling trail easier to link together with shorter distances between access points.
-In 2018, Dale and Steve submitted their plans for a National Recreation Trail to the National Park Service.
+In 2018, Dale, Alex and Steve submitted their plans for a National Recreation Trail to the National Park Service.
 In 2020 they were rewarded with the official designation of the Upper Trinity River Corridor as a National Water Trail, creating a national paddling destination for our 7.4 million Dallas-Ft Worth Metroplex residents and the nation.

 Trinity Coalition is a nonprofit 501C (3).
 We are a volunteer based organization and we are open to everyone.
 We do not discriminate on the basis of race, color, national origin, sex, age, or disability in our programs or activities.